samitugal/awesome-agent-templates/README.md

 ## Community

-We’re building a place where AI engineers, researchers, and creators share what they learn — not just code, but ideas.
+We’re building a place where AI engineers, researchers, and creators share what they find useful tips and templates.

 Join us if you believe in:
-- Collaboration over competition
 - Open knowledge for everyone
 - Building things that last